Planting

 Water

 needs change as trees grow.
-Initially, provide about 1 inch of water weekly for
+Initially, provide about 1 inch of water weekly.
+If it isn’t raining, make it a priority to water your

 trees.
 Established trees require less frequent watering, about once a month,